Product Reviews ➜ Bathroom

 Toilet Paper, PFAS, and Bidet Alternatives

 The health concern extends beyond direct skin contact.
 Toilet paper creates constant dust in bathrooms—microscopic paper particles that become airborne during use, storage, and when rolls are changed.
-This dust contains the formaldehyde and PFAS used in processing, creating a daily inhalation exposure in your enclosed bathroom space.
+This dust contains the resins and PFAS used in processing, creating a daily inhalation exposure in your enclosed bathroom space.

 Bathroom Air Quality and Humidity Control